How and When to Retire From a Job

 Retirement doesn’t necessarily mean the immediate end of your working life.
 It can be a transition that happens in stages over time.
-It could be a career change from the occupation you have worked in for years to a brand new retirement career.
-Or, you could give up full-time, 40-or-more-hour-a-week employment for the flexibility of freelancing.
+It could be a career change from the field you have worked in for years to a brand new retirement career, or you could give up full-time, 40-hour-a-week employment for the flexibility of freelancing.

 From a practical perspective, it’s important to carefully plan your departure, evaluate your finances, and move on—regardless of whether you love or hate your job—in a professional and graceful manner.

 When you choose to retire is a personal decision, but the pandemic has impacted the plans of many workers.
 If you’re considering what to do, you’re not alone.